CONSTANCE LIZZIE HOWARD 1889–1950

 In 1915, when she was twenty-five, Constance (also known as Connie) began her war service with the Red Cross.
 She was a member of the Notts.
 94th Voluntary Aid Detachment, the Radcliffe on Trent branch of the Red Cross organised by Claire Birkin.
 At this time the Howard family were living on Walnut Grove, Radcliffe.
 She worked initially at the General Hospital and Bagthorpe Infirmary, Nottingham (now the City Hospital) for one week and was then commissioned to work as a V.A.D. military probationer at the 2nd Western Hospital Manchester.
 After training she became a nurse, working there full time unpaid from 5th October 1915 to 5th November 1917.

 In February 1918 Constance was issued with a Silver War badge number 291363 by the War Office as a nursing V.A.D. member.
-The reason for this is not stated on the medal card but these badges were awarded to those who were unable to continue to serve on account of illness or physical infirmity caused by war service.
+The reason for this is not stated on the Silver War Badge record but these badges were awarded to those who were unable to continue to serve on account of illness or physical infirmity caused by war service.

 After the war